vn971/rua/README.md

 ## Install (the AUR way)
-Install [rua](https://aur.archlinux.org/packages/rua/) package using the default manual build process (https://wiki.archlinux.org/index.php/Arch_User_Repository#Prerequisites).
-Or using another AUR helper, or an earlier version of RUA.
+Install [rua](https://aur.archlinux.org/packages/rua/) package using the default [manual build process](https://wiki.archlinux.org/index.php/Arch_User_Repository#Prerequisites).
+Or use another AUR helper, or an earlier version of RUA.

 ## Install (the Rust way)